MahmoudAhmadOsman/springboot-react-esm/README.md

 This project is a web application developed using Spring Boot and React.
 It aims to provide a seamless user experience by combining the power of a backend Java framework (Spring Boot) with a frontend JavaScript library (React).
 The application is designed to demonstrate the usage of these technologies and serve as a foundation for building more complex web applications.

-## Technologies Used

-The following technologies are used in this project:

 ### Backend
 - Spring Boot: A Java-based framework for building robust and scalable web applications.